 Biomedical engineering is an interdisciplinary field that integrates the principles of biology with those of engineering, the physical sciences, and mathematics to create solutions to problems in the medical/life sciences.

-Through its faculty (90+), staff, and students, and through close collaboration with the faculty of related departments, hospitals and other institutions, the Institute serves as the centre for both Direct Entry and Collaborative Graduate Programs in Biomedical Engineering at the University of Toronto.
-An undergraduate degree in engineering is not a prerequisite for admission into the MASc/PhD graduate program.
-The Institute also educates students in the undergraduate-level engineering science, and bioengineering and biomedical engineering minor programs.
+Through its faculty (90+), staff and students, and through close collaboration with faculty from related departments, hospitals and other institutions, the Institute serves as the centre for both Direct Entry and Collaborative Graduate Programs in Biomedical Engineering at the University of Toronto.

+An undergraduate degree in engineering is not a prerequisite for admission into the M.A.Sc./Ph.D. graduate program.
+At the undergraduate level, the Institute educates students in the biomedical systems engineering major in Engineering Science and bioengineering and biomedical engineering minor programs.

 An active undergraduate summer student program offers both employment and a structured educational experience within the Institute's research laboratories.
+IBBME houses a unique and innovative Teaching Laboratory for training undergraduate students in the use of state-of-the-art bioanalytical, imaging, and biomedical engineering tools, techniques, and platforms.
+A sophisticated Design Studio, fully equipped with rapid prototyping tools and electronic test and measurement platforms, is available in support of the biomedical engineering undergraduate design and capstone courses.

-Graduate students registered directly into the Institute, or in collaborating graduate departments, proceed towards MASc, MSc, MHSc, or PhD degrees in engineering, dentistry, medicine, or the physical or life sciences, enabling careers in industry, government, and academia.
-The Institute has a Clinical Engineering concentration within its PhD program, which complements its two-year MHSc professional degree program in Clinical Engineering.
+Graduate students registered directly into the Institute, or in collaborating graduate departments, proceed towards M.A.Sc., M.H.Sc., M.Eng.
+(Biomedical Engineering), M.Sc. or Ph.D. degrees in engineering, dentistry, medicine, or the physical or life sciences, enabling careers in industry, government, and academia.

+The Institute has a Clinical Engineering concentration within its Ph.D. program, which complements its two-year M.H.Sc. professional degree program in Clinical Engineering.
 Graduates from the Clinical Engineering specialization programs normally find employment in health-care institutions or in the medical devices industry, both in Canada and internationally.

-The Institute's core laboratories are principally located in the Rosebrugh Building, the Lassonde Mining Building, and the Donnelly Centre for Cellular and Biomolecular Research on the St. George Campus; however, approximately 50 per cent of our core faculty have laboratories located in other university departments and hospitals.
+The Institute's core laboratories are principally located in the Rosebrugh Building, Lassonde Mining Building, and Donnelly Centre for Cellular and Biomolecular Research on the St. George Campus, with a unique satellite facility housing the Translational Biology and Engineering Program of the Ted

+Rogers Centre for Heart Research in the MaRS2 Discovery Tower.

+Approximately 50 per cent of our core faculty have laboratories located in other university departments and hospitals.
 These laboratories serve as centres for development of experimental and clinical techniques, tools and instrumentation; real-time and interactive computer applications; innovative biomaterials; functional replacements for biological tissues and simulations for electrochemical and physiological models.
-Many faculty hold appointments in IBBME and Toronto's hospital research institutes.
+Many IBBME faculty are appointed in departments in the Faculty of Applied Science and Engineering, Medicine, as well as hospital research institutes.